Postpartum Depression After Infertility Madison WI | PPD After IVF Counseling | Dancing Bee

 Perfectionism that drove you through treatment now making you feel like you're failing at motherhood

-Emotional exhaustion from years of trying, leaving you depleted before parenting even begins
+Emotional exhaustion from years of trying, leaving you feeling depleted even before parenthood begins

 Pressure to be grateful making it harder to acknowledge or seek help for your struggles